softwaresaved/NGCMGSoton-2015-06-21/novice/python/motivation.md

 ## Using Python libraries

+-  This introduction to Python is built around an end to end scientific example: data analysis
 -  What is a library (module) and its usage
 -  Reading data from a file
 -  Numpy arrays and operations on arrays of data